openthread/ot-ns/cli/README.md

 web [ <TabName> ]
 ```

-The optional `TabName` indicates which OTNS2 tab to open:
+The optional `TabName` indicates which OTNS tab to open:

 - if not provided, or "main", the default main simulation window will open.
 - if "stats", the stats-viewer will be opened.